 Trade Show Surveys To Enhance Your Trade Show Participation

 Don’t miss your chance!
-Good trade show surveys can help generate good intel, in turn helping you make your products or services as appealing as possible.
+Event survey questions or trade show surveys can help generate good intel, in turn helping you make your products or services as appealing as possible.
 As trade show managers, it’s easy to become complacent and adopt an “if we build it, they will come” mentality about our participation in shows.
 But that only works in Kevin Costner movies.

 What really works on the trade show floor is knowing your customers and prospects as intensely as you can, so you’ll know how to make your products or services as appealing as possible.
 That means you need good intel.

-You can get that intelligence through surveying your customers and prospects.
+You can get that intelligence from trade show surveys that focus on both your customers and your prospects.
 Both groups have information that will prove valuable to you.
-Trade show surveys are one of the most important tools for marketing research, because they allow you to capture valuable information about clients and prospective clients.
-You can discover how much these groups know about you, and what you can do to serve them better.
+Trade show surveys are one of the most important marketing research tools because they allow you to capture valuable information about clients and prospective clients.
+You can discover how much these groups know about you and what you can do to serve them better.

-One suggestion: keep it short.
+KEY suggestion: keep it short.
 It’s better to ask participants to take two or three shorter surveys than to hope they’ll remain interested and engaged in one long, ponderous inquisition.
-In fact, introduce your survey with a time frame, like this: “Please take just three minutes to share your opinions with us.”
+In fact, introduce your trade show surveys with a time frame like this: “Please take a minute to share your opinions with us.”

 If you absolutely must use a longer survey, provide a benefit for the survey taker: a chance to win something of value (that represents value to the respondent personally, not his or her company), a thoughtful premium item, a coffee house gift card, etc.